 Graduate School of Human Sciences at Osaka University

 Chiaki Okada is Associate Professor of the Department of Global Human Sciences in the Graduate School of Human Sciences at Osaka University.
 Graduating from Waseda University, School of Human Sciences, Okada worked in Zimbabwe as a member of JICA volunteers.
 After returning to Japan, she earned her Master of Education degree from the Graduate School of International Development and Cooperation at Hiroshima University, as she started her NGO activities in Cambodia and African countries.
 She has research experiences in Cambodia, East Timoｒ, Kosovo, and Bosnia etc. She is Japan’s leading expert in the field of Sport and Development, and has attended many conferences of the topic.
-Okada has written a number of papers which including “Life-stories Tell on How to Work as an International Volunteer“in 2007, and “Sport and Social Development: Promise and Caution from an Incipient Cambodian Football League” (will be published in 2011).
+Okada has written a number of papers which including “Life-stories Tell on How to Work as an International Volunteer“in 2007, and “Sport and Social Development: Promise and Caution from an Incipient Cambodian Football League.”

 Vice Chairperson of Peace Field Japan/ Representative Director of Flair International

 After graduating from Sophia University majoring in English literature, Eri Sato participated in various initiatives that create new values with global mindset, interacting with specialists of environment and futurology, and established Flair International in 1995 which promoted international transfer of environmental techinologies.
 She has been also active as environmental journalists, and co-authored “Relaxation Business” (1993) and wrote “The 55 tips for techno-stress” (2002).
 In 2004 she started organizing exhibitions all over the world of drawings on the topic of peace, while establishing NPO Peace Field Japan to invite children from Israel and Palestine to share time doing sports and conversation sessions, for which she serves as Vice Chairperson.